XPGuess logo

 Why Most Athletes Don’t Go Pro

 Many people overestimate the likelihood of reaching professional sport.
-This is not because athletes lack effort or talent — but because most development systems lose participants long before professional pathways become visible.
+This is not only about effort or talent.
+It is about attrition, timing windows, and whether development is captured in a governed, reviewable way before pathways become visible.

 The Reality of Athlete Attrition